 Efficiencies via Internal Collaboration

 Our facilities and manufacturing teams continue to work closely with engineering and IT to manage global energy consumption by monitoring power use and implementing energy efficiency initiatives in our labs, data centers and manufacturing floors.
-Our data centers are designed to automatically capture and report Power Usage Efficiency (PUE), which is The Green Grid standard for measuring the energy efficiency of data center infrastructures.
+Our data centers are designed to automatically capture and report Power Usage Efficiency (PUE), which is The Green Grid metric for measuring the energy efficiency of data center infrastructures.
 We use PUE across all data center and lab facilities, including our locations in Hopkinton, Massachusetts; Durham, North Carolina; and Cork, Ireland.
 These systems allow data center managers to consistently monitor and measure the impact of changes they make.

 Purchasing Efficient Equipment

 We purchase energy-efficient servers, printers, photocopiers, and personal computers for our operations worldwide.
 The purchases are guided by explicit efficiency requirements (including ENERGY STAR® certification) and help achieve efficiencies by replacing older equipment with more efficient equipment, and by creating energy reductions through consolidation and virtualization.